 Journal of Nematology is the official technical and scientific communication publication of the Society of Nematologists since 1969.
 The journal publishes original papers on all aspects of basic, applied, descriptive, theoretical or experimental nematology and adheres to strict peer-review policy.
-Other categories of papers include invited reviews, abstracts of papers presented at annual meetings, and special publications as appropriate.
+Other categories of papers include invited reviews, research notes, abstracts of papers presented at annual meetings, and special publications as appropriate.

 All past articles are available for download here.